Description »

 Two days to enjoy the surroundings of the Husky Lodge with a choice of additional activities.
 There is always plenty going on at the kennels (playing with the puppies is always a popular choice!), or alternatively there are a range of activities to arrange locally:

-• Guided activities: day dogsled tour 4-5 hours, guided snowshoe Northern Lights safari 3-4 hours, introduction to cross cross country skiing 4 hours, snowshoeing and ice fishing 4 hours, snowshoeing on the Finnmark plateau 2 or 5 hours.
+- Guided activities (additional charges apply, payable locally): day dogsled tour 4-5 hours, guided snowshoe Northern Lights safari 3-4 hours, introduction to cross cross country skiing 4 hours, snowshoeing and ice fishing 4 hours, snowshoeing on the Finnmark plateau 2 or 5 hours.

 Days 5-8: